THE PROGRAM

 When COVID-19 hit, businesses and organizations scrambled to adapt to a new virtual and contactless world.
 In response to the changing economy, the Regional Development Corporations of Vermont (RDCs) worked quickly to launch the ReVTA program: designed to deliver critically important technical assistance to hundreds of businesses and organizations to adapt business practices, retrofit space and access new technologies.

-RDCs leveraged over $2.1 million in Covid relief federal funding to connect local businesses and non-profits with technical assistance providers.
+RDCs leveraged over $2.1 million in Covid relief federal funding to connect local businesses with technical assistance providers.

 We’ve worked with over 800 Vermont businesses.